 Please contact the school nurse, Sharon Skeen by calling extension x1823 or our health tech Jeannine McCurrie at x1824.

 Emotional/Social Health Concerns:

-The school counselor, Shea Sullivan, is available to help families find appropriate resources for children.
+The school counselor, Mrs. Elizabeth Genschaw, are available to help families find appropriate resources for children.
 Our counselor is also available for children needing extra support at school.
-Mr. Sullivan can be reached through the Harbor Heights Office (530-1800)
+Mrs. Genschow can be reached via email to: firstname.lastname@example.org or phone x1831.

 School Related Concerns:

-Please feel free to contact the principal in the office at 530-1800 or the assistant principal at 530-1802.
+Please feel free to contact the office at 253 530-1800 or and they will forward you to either the principal, the dean of students, or the counselor.
 They can help work through school issues/situations that happen inside or outside the classroom.

 Remember, situations and/or concerns cannot be addressed if you do not make someone aware of them!

 The Student-Parent Handbook provides a comprehensive compilation of policies and procedures at Harbor Heights.